ThatTogapi/SecurityRisksCoursework/README.md

 ## Installation

-To install the dependencies that the coursework uses use the command:
+To install the dependencies that the coursework uses, use the command:

 ```bash
 pip install -r requirements.txt